hcburkhead/JAVA-the-hud/README.md

 A personal AI assistant to help you automate tasks by speaking to it.
 Features a GUI with real-time waveforms to visualize voice activity and responses.
 This acts as a wrapper for whatever LLM you want - just needs an API key.

-Named "Java-the-hud" to avoid conflicts with Java programming language installations on user systems.
+Named "Java-the-hud" to avoid conflicts with Java programming language installations on user systems...and because it's obvious, right?

 ## Setup